 Ambassador-level scholarships award $500 or more for internships and educational/travel expenses.
 Ambassador scholarships require a more intensive application process.
 To qualify, applicants must provide a resume, cover letter, writing sample, and two recommendation letters; must answer two essay questions; and must complete an interview with Philos Executive Director Robert Nicholson.

-Positive Christian engagement in the Middle East requires Christians who understand the Middle East on its own terms.
-To that end, Philos offers a one year language scholarship for a select number of highly-driven individuals who are pursuing a Middle East-related career to study its languages with the help of digital tools.
-Scholarship recipients receive full Gold-Level access to Rosetta Stone for one year and the opportunity to achieve intermediate proficiency in one of four Middle Eastern languages: Arabic, Hebrew, Turkish or Persian.
+Positive Christian engagement in the Near East requires Christians who understand the Near East on its own terms.
+To that end, Philos offers a one year language scholarship for a select number of highly-driven individuals who are pursuing a Near East-related career to study its languages with the help of digital tools.
+Scholarship recipients receive full Gold-Level access to Rosetta Stone for one year and the opportunity to achieve intermediate proficiency in one of four Near Eastern languages: Arabic, Hebrew, Turkish or Persian.
 Recipients get access to standard Rosetta Stone learning materials as well as unlimited access to native speakers for real-time assistance in conversation, reading, and writing.

-The best applicants will demonstrate strong academic and professional credentials, consistent and commendable character, concrete plans for a career in Middle Eastern affairs, and strong participation in The Philos leadership network.
-Please note that preference is given to graduates of other Philos programs, especially The Philos Leadership Institute, and Philos membership is required for eligibility.
+The best applicants will demonstrate strong academic and professional credentials, consistent and commendable character, concrete plans for a career in Near Eastern affairs, and strong participation in The Philos leadership network.
+Please note that preference is given to graduates of other Philos programs, especially The Philos Leadership Institute.

 Recipients will be required to complete: